Turn Insights into Action | Overview

 • What additional information or insight do you need?
 Which areas do you need to clarify?

-Share the Survey Results
+Share the Listening Event Results

 1. Set the ground rules.